This blender hollandaise sauce is far easier than the classic recipe, which requires some elbow grease. It literally takes just a few minutes.

 - 1 large egg yolk

-- 1 teaspoon water optional (see notes)
+- 1 teaspoon water - optional; see notes below

-- 1 teaspoon fresh lemon juice
+- 1 teaspoon lemon juice - freshly squeezed

-- 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon sea salt
+- 1 teaspoon Diamond Crystal kosher salt - or ½ teaspoon of any other salt, including Morton kosher salt

 - Pinch cayenne pepper

-- 8 tablespoons unsalted butter or clarified butter
+- 8 tablespoons unsalted butter - or clarified butter

 Instructions

-- Place your immersion blender into the bottom of the cup and turn it on.
+- Place an immersion blender into the bottom of the cup and turn it on.
 With the blender running, very slowly pour the hot butter into the cup.
 The butter will emulsify with the egg yolk and lemon juice, resulting in a thick, creamy sauce.

 Notes